infu/swapper/README.md

 Swapper = Reciever = Custodian

-Swapper can be immutable and code verified
+Swapper can be immutable and code verified.
+Swapper is all you need for DeFi.
+The mechanicsm could become a library so it's functionality is merged with one of the token ledgers.
+This version swaps between two tokens and two participants.
+But the same system can be used to swap between 2+ tokens and 2+ participants.

 Maker - someone who has created an order and waits for it to be fulfilled by someone else.
 That could be a: